 He is Italy’s all-time most capped footballer, was Juventus’ inspirational captain prior to his short stint at PSG and arguably the greatest goalkeeper ever.

-Buffon started his professional career with Parma way back in 1995 and he is still plying his trade in the upper echelons of world football 25 years later.
+Buffon started his professional career with Parma way back in 1995 and he is still plying his trade in the upper echelons of world football 26 years later.
 Like a fine wine, the 43-year-old is seemingly just getting better and better.

 His remarkable longevity (which saw him overtake Paolo Maldini as Serie A’s “most capped” player last summer) is almost unparalleled in the modern game and with a career spanning three decades, he has been blessed to play with some elite footballers who were among the best in their generation.

 All four sides are utterly ridiculous…